elliotlarson/dev-notes/ruby-rails-auth-notes.md

 - `scope`: This is a space-separated list of scopes that your application is requesting access to.
 - `state`: This is a random string that your application generates to prevent CSRF attacks.
 Google will include this string in the redirect back to your application, and your application should check that it matches the original string.

-Here's a real example:
+Here's a real-ish example:

 > https://accounts.google.com/o/oauth2/auth?access_type=offline&client_id=2342342342342423234.apps.googleusercontent.com&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fusers%2Fauth%2Fgoogle_oauth2%2Fcallback&response_type=code&scope=email+profile&state=b0befa4f0c6f9806d230309c63696874431840a965bba852

 Notice that the `redirect_uri` is set to `/users/auth/google_oauth2/callback`.

-After you have logged in at `accounts.google.com`, they post back to `/users/auth/google_oauth2/callback`.
+After you've logged in at `accounts.google.com`, Google posts back to `/users/auth/google_oauth2/callback`.
 The request looks like:

 > Started GET "/users/auth/google_oauth2/callback?state=d177530061589ba7fd9c6d037f855b3136bf49d9fbf10dd7&code=4/0AbUR2VN5oqlojMIu4HhedGHxAvduq2inN70WERRAm97ltKrDHr3tdLlQnv_NJcTdDq_7TQ&scope=email%20profile%20https://www.googleapis.com/auth/userinfo.email%20https://www.googleapis.com/auth/userinfo.profile%20openid&authuser=0&hd=elliot.la&prompt=none" for 127.0.0.1 at 2023-06-20 16:57:21 -0700